thomaskejser/modern-cmake/docs/blog.md

 Martin and I are both C++ programmers - but we come from different programming traditions.
 This always provides us with a rich source of subjects to argue about.
 We learn a lot from these arguments.

-I have been working for years on old Cmake projects (from the 2.x) and Martin has been busy reorganizing Cmake projects at his workplace to match a modern, CMake 3.x style.
+I have been working for years on old Cmake projects (from the 2.x) and Martin has been busy moving legacy .sln/.vcxproj projects at his workplace to modern, CMake 3.x style projects.
+The reason for moving to CMake was not to be able to cross compile, but instead be able to scale, reorganize and merge the code base much easier.
 Martin is a Visual Studio user, I use CLion - so we hope our mixed experience will give you a good experience no matter.

 Martin's knowledge of modern CMake far exceeds mine.
 As he was melding his mind into mine - we both